noelcjr/Aguan/README.md

 A program for the simulation of water molecules, and the understanding of its anomalies at the molecular and atomic level.

-The program will soon have its first release.
+The program will soon have its first release.....